dmntk/dmntk/README.md

 Create a file named **ex1.ctx**.
 Copy text shown below and save.

-This is the evaluation context (empty in this case).
+This is the evaluation context (empty context).

 ```text
 {}